rushikeshnaik779/mlops_breast_cancer_fighter/README.md

 1. Planing to built the inference script, where can give result/report custom dataset for evaluation
 2. Built webapp/Dashbaord via flask application to display these outputs , when the users upload the data

+ **Steps to perform this project on our local systems**

+$$
+Prequisites:
+$$

+Need to have Python 3.8>  installed and currently using Ms Visual Code for runing the below commands!
+1. Run the requirements file using command "pip install -r requirements.txt"
+2. run main.py file using command "python main.py"